-In this article, I’ll discuss the Power Wheels braking system and how it works.
+In this article, I’ll discuss questions about Power Wheels braking system and how it works.
 Additionally, I’ll touch on how some modifications may affect the Power Wheels motor and other components.
 Finally, I will also answer some frequently asked questions about Power Wheels and how they operate.

 Power Wheels Brakes: How It Works & How to Modify It